efraimgentil/dbmonitoring/README.md

 dbmonitoring
 ============

-DBMonitoring is a simple web project that will monitor the database that you want, you specify the connection and the query that you want to monitor the dbmonitoring will handle the update in the view
+DBMonitoring is a simple web project that will monitor the database that you want, you specify the connection and the query that you want to monitor  and the dbmonitoring will handle the update in the view and show the informations that the query return and if there  any change in it

 Tecnologies in use